-You know you should be measuring your digital marketing efforts.
+You know you should be using KPI to measure your digital marketing efforts.

 Monitoring and analyzing your data can help you gain insight into what’s working, what’s not, and how you can improve your site for even better results.

 But platforms like Google Analytics give you access to more data than you could ever possibly hope to comprehend.

 And while each of the various reports can help you learn something about your audience, you don’t need to be monitoring all of them on a regular basis.